Doctor of Nursing Practice

 At the University of Minnesota

 Located in a vibrant health care community, within a major research university and a dynamic Academic Health Center, the School of Nursing at the University of Minnesota provides students with extensive interprofessional education and practice experiences.
-DNP students are mentored by faculty who are nationally and internationally renowned in their fields, many of whom also maintain clinical practices and are actively engaged in research/scholarship.
+DNP students are mentored by faculty who are nationally and internationally renowned in their fields, many of whom also maintain clinical practices and are actively engaged in research and scholarship.
 The school partners with more than 250 sites to provide students with exceptional clinical experiences in their specialty areas.

 Two Paths to Completing the DNP degree